 intoxication of the body;

-refusal to eat, anorexia, a sharp decline body weight;
+food refusal, anorexia, a sharp decline body weight;

-intense thirst;
+extreme thirst;

-bouts of vomiting, nausea, diarrhea;
+attacks of vomiting, nausea, diarrhea;

-dryness, thickening, callosity of the skin;
+dryness, thickening, callus of the skin;

-cough, rhinitis, shortness of breath, shortness of breath;
+cough, rhinitis, difficulty breathing, shortness of breath;

 Diagnosis of distemper in dogs